ConnectWithNoor/parkly-parking-application/README.md

-# Parkly | Your Prefered Vehicle Parking Solution
+# Parkly | Your Preferred Vehicle Parking Solution

 The proposed project is a smart parking booking system that provides customers an easy way of reserving a parking space online.
 It overcomes the problem of finding a parking